On the MacWilliams Identity for Classical and Quantum Convolutional Codes: Abstract

 \section{Abstract}

-The usual weight generating functions associating with a convolutional code (CC) are based on state space realizations or the weight adjacency matrices (WAMs).
-The MacWilliams identity for CCs on the WAMs was first established by Gluesing-Luerssen and Schneider in the case of minimal encoders, and generalized by Forney using the normal factor graph theorem.
-We define the dual of a convolutional code in the viewpoint of constraint codes and obtain a simple and direct proof of the MacWilliams identity for CCs.
-By considering the weight enumeration functions over infinite stages, i.e. all codewords of a CC, we establish additional relations between a CC and its dual.
-Relations between various notions of weight generating function are also clarified, and the reason that no MacWilliams identity exists for free-distance enumerators is clear now.
-Hence the MacWilliams theorem for CCs can be considered complete.
-For our purpose, we choose a different representation for the exact weight generating function (EWGF) of a block code, by defining it as a linear combination of orthonormal vectors in Dirac bra-ket notation, rather than the standard polynomial representation.
-Within this framework, the MacWilliams identity for the EWGFs can be derived with simply a Fourier transform.
-This representation provides great flexibility so that various notions of weight generating functions and their MacWilliams identities can be easily obtained from the MacWilliams identity for the EWGFs.
-As a result, we also obtain the MacWilliams identity for the input-output weight adjacency matrices (IOWAMs) of a systematic convolutional code and its dual, which cannot be obtained from previous approaches.
+The weight generating functions associated with convolutional codes (CCs) are based on state space realizations or the weight adjacency matrices (WAMs).
+The MacWilliams identity for CCs on the WAMs was first established by Gluesing-Luerssen and Schneider in the case of minimal encoders, and generalized by Forney.
+We consider this problem in the viewpoint of constraint codes and obtain a simple and direct proof of this MacWilliams identity in the case of minimal encoders.
+For our purpose, we choose a different representation for the exact weight generating function (EWGF) of a block code, by defining it as a linear combination of orthonormal vectors in Dirac bra-ket notation.
+This representation provides great flexibility so that general split weight generating functions and their MacWilliams identities can be easily obtained from the MacWilliams identity for EWGFs.
+As a result, we also obtain the MacWilliams identity for the input-parity weight adjacency matrices of a systematic convolutional code and its dual.
 Finally, paralleling the development of the classical case, we establish the MacWilliams identity for quantum convolutional codes.